 Diwali Customs and Traditions

 Gambling is the great custom at Diwali.
 According to mythology, Goddess Parvati had fun while playing dice with the Lord Shiva on this day.
-Playing gamble at Diwali night is a sign of remaining prosperous whole year.
+Playing gamble and win at Diwali night is a sign of remaining prosperous whole year.